For Musicians and Music Teachers

 Allan Dib is the owner of marketing firm Success Wise.
 He has developed businesses in a variety of industries and coaches entrepreneurs all around the globe on best marketing and business practices.
 Check out his book The 1-Page Marketing Plan: Get New Customers, Make More Money, And Stand Out From The Crowd on Amazon.
 It's one of my favorites!

-This is very much a positioning story.
+This story about Joshua Bell and the Washington Post is very much a positioning story.
 In 2007, The Washington Post did a bit of a social experiment.
 They had Joshua Bell, who's a world-renowned violinist -- he plays a three-and-a-half-million-dollar Stradivarius violin -- he played with the Boston Philharmonic Orchestra, and for an hour, he gets paid about $60,000.

 The Washington Post did a bit of a social experiment.
 Before a show, they had Bell set up as a busker at a railway station.
 For an hour's work, he got paid $32.